ipokkel/gpt-prompt-generator/README.md

 ## Troubleshooting

-- **Cross-Domain Issues**: Make sure the Tooltip Recipe Post site allows cross-origin requests
-- **GitHub Rate Limits**: Add a GitHub token in the settings to increase rate limits
+- **GitHub Rate Limits**: Add a GitHub token in the settings to increase rate limits for code snippet retrieval
-- **Empty Content**: Check if the post URL is valid and accessible
+- **Markdown Formatting**: Ensure proper Markdown formatting when pasting content in Step 2
 - **Code Snippet Errors**: Verify that GitHub/Gist links are correctly formatted
+- **Browser Extension Issues**: If suggested extensions don't work well, try a different one from the list

+## Browser Extensions for Markdown Conversion

+The plugin suggests browser extensions for converting HTML content to Markdown based on your browser.
+These suggestions are dynamic and display different options based on browser detection.
+A comprehensive list of supported extensions is maintained in the plugin's `briefs/browser-extension-list.md` file.

+Supported browsers include:
+- Chrome/Chromium
+- Firefox
+- Safari
+- Microsoft Edge

 ## Developer Notes

 The plugin uses custom database tables to store:
-1. Fetched post content
+1. Post URLs and user-provided markdown content
-2. Code snippet URLs and content
+2. Code snippet URLs and content (optional)
 3. Generated prompts

 Data is cleaned up automatically based on the configured expiry time.

+The workflow has been optimized to handle paywalled or member-only content by allowing users to manually paste markdown content instead of attempting to automatically fetch it.